caiobegotti/Nuntii-Latini/README.md

 * TITLE: the title of broadcast of the day
 * PUBLISHED: metadata about its publishing date and time
 * HEADER: title of secondary news of the day
-* PARAGRAPH: the first without a header are from the main article, others appear after a header only
+* PARAGRAPH: the first without a header is for the main article, others appear after a header only
 * AUTHOR: the name of the person who published the article

 All corpora are in plain texts without blank lines.